google/page-timer/README.md

 since the URL has changed.
 Click to see the last few pages you were on and how long you spent there.

+You may also enable audible notifications to alert you to time spent on a page, with the ability to blacklist specific domains.

 All data is kept locally in ram; no data is sent over the network or saved to disk.